Top 5 Polar Plunge Tips

 4. Wear Shoes… and Bring an Extra Pair

 Everyone jumping is required to wear shoes (sneakers work great).
 Make sure to wear a pair of shoes that you don’t mind getting wet.
 You’ll have to walk onto the ice and you may have to wait a moment for folks ahead of you to jump.
-Without shoes… your feet will freeze to the ground and that’s a major problem.
+Without shoes… your feet would freeze to the ground and that’s a major problem.

 Here’s the most important piece of advice we’ll give you: don’t forget to bring a pair of dry shoes to wear afterwards!

-5. Have a Post-Plunge Warm-Up Plan
+5. Have You Post-Plunge Warm-Up Plan Dialed In

 You’ve jumped into the water, you’re shivering and smiling, and wondering what’s next.
 Well, we recommend you stop into one of the local watering holes and get yourself a victory beverage.
 The event takes place in Canal Park so you’ve got a lot of great options.
 Just make a plan and celebrate with your Team!